 Lifesaving Society Guidance for Aquatic Facilities: Living with and Managing COVID-19 in Ontario

-Updated April 22, 2022
+Updated June 11, 2022

-The Province of Ontario continues to lift regulatory public health and workplace safety measures following their plan to live with and manage Covid-19.
+The Province of Ontario continues to lift regulatory public health and workplace safety measures.
+Effective June 11, 2022 most provincial masking requirements have been lifted.